 Corporation is not free from various risks associated with the business.
 As reported in previous occasions, the areas serviced by the Corporation are being serviced by Banks and other financial institutions including Non-Banking Financial Companies thereby increasing competition resulting into declining the fortunes of SFCs.
 Moreover, new customized and innovative financing schemes are being created by Banks and other financial institutions to attract MSMEs.
 On the other hand, SFCs are struggling to mobilize resources and to attract customers with various schemes.
 To make matter worse, the Loan Asset Portfolio of the Corporation has turned into 100% Non- Performing Assets.
 Recovery from NPA, accumulated from the past, requires lot of time to be spent and resources in managing these stressed assets.
 When the loan is not backed by assets, it is practically difficult to recover the dues.
 Corporation is, thus, facing the risk of losing the amount financed by it.

 (f) Internal control system and their adequacy:

 The Corporation has proper and adequate system of internal controls proportionate to its size and business.
 Corporation engaged services of an external firm of Chartered Accountants for internal audit so as to provide timely information to management.
 The internal control system of the Corporation is designed to ensure that the financial and other records are reliable for preparing financial statements and other data and for maintaining accountability.

 (Rs. in Crore)

-During the year under reference, there was no reportable material development in human resources or industrial relations front.
-Corporations staff strength remained at 55 as on 31st March, 2018 as against 61 reported in the previous year.
+No material development in human resources took place during the year under reference.
+Corporations staff strength reduced to 49 as on 31st March, 2019 as against 56 reported in the previous year.